 CMS/WEDI Implementation Success Initiative

 The Workgroup for Electronic Data Interchange (WEDI) is partnering with CMS and other public and private organizations to develop the ICD-10 Implementation Success Initiative.
-The goal of this initiative is to ensure a successful ICD-10 transition by October 1, 2014, for all stakeholders, including health care providers, payers, clearinghouses, and vendors.
+The goal of this initiative is to ensure a successful ICD-10 transition for all stakeholders, including health care providers, payers, clearinghouses, and vendors.

 The first part of the Implementation Success Initiative, a searchable database of ICD-10 issues, is open to the public for submission.
 WEDI, CMS, and industry partners will update the database with information and resources to help health care organizations who submit issues understand how the new codes and standards will affect reporting of diagnoses and inpatient procedures.